JENNIFER COHEN HARPER, MA, E-RYT, RCYT

-Jennifer is the author and co-author of numerous titles and card decks, including Mindful Chair Yoga Card Deck (PESI, 2018), Yoga and Mindfulness Practices for Children Card Deck (PESI, 2016), Yoga and Mindfulness Practices for Teens Card Deck (PESI, 2017) and Yoga and Mindfulness Practices for Children Activity and Coloring Book (PESI, 2017).
+Jennifer is the author and co-author of numerous titles and card decks, including Yoga and Mindfulness Practices for Children Card Deck (PESI, 2016), Little Flower Yoga (New Harbinger, 2013) and children’s books, Thank You Body, Thank You Heart (PESI, 2019) and Thank You Mind (PESI, 2020).

 Jennifer’s work has been featured in prominent publications including NY Times, The International Journal of Yoga Therapy, Publishers Weekly, and Yoga Journal and endorsed by thought leaders including Dan Siegel, Sharon Salzberg, Rick Hanson and Congressman Tim Ryan.
 Jennifer is an engaging presenter committed to collective growth and learning.
 She offers powerful information in a practical, easy-to-implement format with warmth, humor and joy.

 Financial: Jennifer Cohen Harper is the founder/director of Little Flower Yoga and The School Yoga Project.
 She is a compensated author for New Harbinger Publications.
 Her work on yoga and mindfulness has been featured in numerous publications including The New York Times and the International Journal of Yoga Therapy.
 She receives a speaking honorarium from PESI, Inc.